-Especially for the later stages of dementia, the elderly may experience difficulty in functions like bowel and bladder control.
-Consider purchasing commodes and place them beside the bed to limit the distance the elderly need to take to use the toilet.
+Especially in the later stages of dementia, the individual may experience difficulty in functions like bowel and bladder control.
+Consider purchasing commodes and place them beside the bed to limit the distance that they need to take to get to the toilet.

 Even though the cause of dementia still remains unknown, there are certain steps we can take to improve our overall health that can help to prevent dementia.

 Staying active can reduce the risk of dementia and slow the progression of cognitive conditions.
 Try out aerobic exercises such as Tai Chi, running, yoga, dancing and pilates to improve your heart and circulatory system.